keu/docs/software/support.md

 Examples:

 - Your tasks are not running and restarting them didn't fix the issue.
-- Astronomer is experiencing an incident or downtime that is affecting your data pipelines in production.
+- Astronomer Software is experiencing an incident or downtime that is affecting your production data pipelines.

 **P2:** High impact.
-Ability to use Astronomer Software is severely impaired but does not affect critical pipelines in production.
+Ability to use Astronomer Software is severely impaired but does not affect critical production pipelines.

 Examples: